 Trees are one of nature’s miracles.
-They are essential to life as we know it, and make our world beautiful.
 However, sometimes it is necessary to cut down or remove a tree because it poses a nuisance in one form or another.
 When this happens, you will need to know the best way to kill tree stumps after cutting down the tree.

 If you need to remove a tree from your garden, before applying anything to the tree stump to kill it, you need to ensure that any plants or trees in the surrounding area will not be harmed in the process.
 For this reason, I always prefer to use natural products that I apply directly to the tree stump in question.
 In this way, it is less likely to cause harm to the surrounding soil.